TailorDev/assignees/README.md

     $ docker-compose up -d app

-The application will shortly be accessible at: http://assignees.dev:3000/.
+The application will shortly be accessible at: http://assignees.localdev:3000/.

-**Important:** you must configure your local DNS to be able to use `assignees.dev` in the URL.
+**Important:** you must configure your local DNS to be able to use `assignees.localdev` in the URL.
 You can edit your `/etc/hosts` file, but it is recommended to install and configure [Dnsmasq](https://en.wikipedia.org/wiki/Dnsmasq).
 [This link is a good tutorial](https://passingcuriosity.com/2013/dnsmasq-dev-osx/).